 Five Added to Hall of Fame Class for 2015

-Five new members will be inducted into the Liberty Athletics Hall of Fame during an induction ceremony in September.
-The Hall of Fame’s Class of 2015 will include representatives from football, women’s basketball, baseball and wrestling.
+The Hall of Fame's Class of 2015 included representatives from football, women's basketball, baseball and wrestling.

 The five-member class includes Eric Green (football), Mike Hatch (wrestling), Katie [Feenstra] Mattera (women's basketball), Sam Rutigliano (football coach) and Pat Sipe (baseball).

 The Liberty Athletics Hall of Fame celebrates the best of the best, honoring those who helped shape the face of Liberty Athletics.
 The Hall of Fame's now 37 members have each played a key role in helping Liberty grow from an NCCAA program in 1972 to its current status as a thriving NCAA Division I program today.

 Eric Green was Liberty's first NCAA Division I Associated Press football All-American, earning second-team honors following a standout senior season at Liberty.
 He finished the year with 62 receptions, 905 receiving yards and 10 touchdowns, becoming the first player in program history to record double-digit touchdown receptions in a season.

 Green helped Liberty win its first six games of the 1989 season under fellow 2015 Athletics Hall of Fame inductee Head Coach Sam Rutigliano.
 He recorded the game-winning touchdown reception in Liberty's 25-24 win over Eastern Michigan in 1989, the program's first-ever win over an FBS opponent.